 Robert Flanagan (Children’s and Youth Programmes Co-ordinator)

 Robert joined the Society in October 2017 and is responsible for the four children’s programmes at I.H.S. conferences.
-He is also be the first point of contact for Barretstown events, memberships, database and youth mentoring.
+He is also be the first point of contact for Volunteers, Barretstown events, memberships database, Child protection/Garda vetting and youth mentoring.
 Robert has great experience working with families and people of all ages.
-He has come to the I.H.S from the leisure industry where he was a co-ordinator for many different programs.
-He also has a creative eye and a passion for digital media which is a great help for our publications, social media and the website.
+He also has a creative eye and a passion for photography and digital media which is a great asset for our publications, social media and the website.

 Julia Collins (Administrative Assistant)

 Julia joined the I.H.S. in May 2018 as Administrative Assistant.
 Julia is responsible for the general office duties every day and carries out tasks and duties assigned by the Chief Executive and Office Manager.
 Julia is also responsible for Hyde Square; the I.H.S. apartment facility.
 Julia processes all accommodation bookings the I.H.S receives and deals with the handover of keys to people who have booked into Hyde Square.
-Julia also handles the administration for conferences and events when necessary.
+Julia also oversees the administration for conferences and events when necessary, and assists with financial administration.

 Aoife joined the I.H.S. in August 2018.
-Aoife is responsible for organising I.H.S. conferences and events as well as some general administrative duties.
-Aoife is the point of contact for members when processes bookings and registration for events and conferences, and handles any members’ queries in relation to events.
+Aoife is responsible for organising I.H.S. conferences and events as well as administrative duties for Chief Executive and Office Manage.
+Aoife is the point of contact for members when processes bookings and registration for events and conferences, and handles any member’s queries in relation to events.